SOFTS-London cocoa hits fresh 46-year high on supply squeeze

 * Sugar is being driven by concern over dimming supply prospects in India, one of the world's top producers.

-* Shares of Indian sugar manufacturers rose overnight after India advanced by 5 years the deadline for doubling nationwide cane-based ethanol blending in gasoline to 20%.
+* Shares of Indian sugar manufacturers rose overnight after the country advanced by five years the deadline for doubling nationwide cane-based ethanol blending in gasoline to 20%.

 COFFEE

-* Vietnam's coffee exports in the first eight months of 2023 stood at 1.2 million metric tons, a fall of 5.4% from the same period of last year.
+* Vietnam's coffee exports in the first eight months of 2023 stood at 1.2 million metric tons, a fall of 5.4% year-on-year.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))